 Need help cleaning squid?
 I've got a step-by-step guide you can check out.

 In a wok or large pan, heat some oil over medium heat.
-Add 2 tablespoons thin strips of ginger and sauté for about a minute until fragrant.
+Add 2 tablespoons thin strips of ginger and cook for about a minute until fragrant.

 Add 1 medium onion (chopped) and 6 garlic cloves (minced) and cook until softened and lightly caramelized.
 Add 1 stalk lemongrass (smashed) and cook for another minute.

 Pour in ½ cup vinegar and 2 tablespoons soy sauce.
-Let it boil uncovered for a minute or two before stirring—this helps mellow the acidity.
+Let it boil for a minute or two before stirring-this helps mellow the sharpness of the vinegar.

 If you've set aside the squid ink, stir it in now (dissolve it in a bit of warm water or sauce first).
 Stir everything together and simmer for 2 minutes so the flavors blend.